EMATech/I-Simpa/Docs/index.rst

    :align:   right
    :width:   300px

-**I-Simpa is a graphical user interface (GUI) developed to host three-dimensional numerical codes for the modeling of sound propagation in complex geometrical domains**, and propose many `features`_
+**I-Simpa is a graphical user interface (GUI) developed to host three-dimensional numerical codes for the modeling of sound propagation in complex geometrical domains**, and offers many `features`_.
-Although I-Simpa is well adapted for energetic models (ray-tracing, sound-particle tracing, theory of reverberation…), it can be extend to use ondulatory approaches.
+Although I-Simpa is well adapted for energetic models (ray-tracing, sound-particle tracing, theory of reverberation…), it can be extended to use ondulatory approaches.

 **I-Simpa is distributed with two codes** (`TCR`_ based on the classical theory of reverberation and `SPPS`_ based on particle tracing approach).
-Classical applications are room and building acoustics, environmental noise and industrial noise, but it can be easily extend to other applications concerning the sound propagation in 3D environments (interior of vehicle, sound in cavities…).
+Classical applications are room and building acoustics, environmental noise and industrial noise, but it can be easily extended to other applications about sound propagation in 3D environments (vehicle interior, sound in cavities…).

 .. _`new generation of noise prediction software for research, engineering and education`: I_Simpa_overview.html